JetBrains/kotlin-multiplatform-dev-docs/topics/temp/shipathon-starter-guide.md

     * Use multiplatform libraries when possible.
     * Use the `expect`/`actual` mechanism when no suitable multiplatform library is available.
 * While calling shared Kotlin from Android Kotlin is relatively straightforward, iOS interoperability takes some getting to know it:
+    * In general, the less interop, the better, so for a smoother experience we recommend relying on Compose Multiplatform to build the bulk of your UI for all platforms.
     * [Learn how to integrate your shared code with the iOS app](multiplatform-ios-integration-overview.md#local-integration) (all samples referenced in this doc have examples of iOS integration set up).
-      > CocoaPods is generally being phased out in favor of Swift Package Manager and is not something we recommend using in new projects.
+      > The CocoaPods package manager is generally being phased out in favor of Swift Package Manager
+      > and is not something we recommend using in new projects.
       >
       {style="note"}
     * Check out the [sample and tutorial](multiplatform-upgrade-app.md#add-more-dependencies) that includes making Kotlin coroutines work with iOS.
     * See the guide on using existing [SPM packages in your KMP iOS app](multiplatform-spm-import.md).
     * Read the [in-depth explanation of calling Swift / ObjC from Kotlin](https://kotlinlang.org/docs/native-objc-interop.html) and vice versa.
     * Learn about the more straightforward [Swift export](https://kotlinlang.org/docs/native-swift-export.html) approach (currently in Alpha).
-    * In general, the less interop, the better, so for a smoother experience we recommend relying on Compose Multiplatform to build the bulk of your UI for all platforms.

 ## Discover the ecosystem